WorkableDirector/TinyPi-SIEM/README.md

 ## Requirements

-* Raspberry Pi OS Lite or AlmaLinux
+* Raspberry Pi OS Lite or any Ubuntu based distro with Docker.
 * Python 3.10+
 * SQLite 3
 * rsyslog or syslog-ng